DHutzsch/iot-si-balance/doc/Documentation.md

 - DEBO MP 1584EN DCDC step-down power converter (suitable for converting 5 V into 3.3 V)
 - 2 LEDs, 2 Buttons, 5 kOhm poti, some prototyping board

+The device is powered by 5 Volt Micro USB input of the Pico WH microcontroller.
+Through the VBUS pin, the input voltage is provided to the DCDC power converter reducing it to 3.2 Volt.
+This voltage drop is needed to operate alls sensors and buttons in the range of 3.3 Volt maximum input to the PICO WH GPIOs.
+In a more simple case, it would have been sufficient to use the 3.3 Volt output of the Pico WH directly, but as we have also installed a display and several LEDs, the dedicated step-down converter is a better solution.

+The left button and LED are associated with button 1 and LED 1.
+The right button and LED respectively have number 2.

+The display has a SPI based connection, the load cell has a kind of I2C like connection, and the DHT 22 sensor has a simple digital protocol on a digital GPIO pin.

 **Pinout of the Pico WH and connection of components**

 ![figure of Pico WH pin layout](figures/12-pico-pin-layout.PNG){height=300px}